MaciejMi/sejmbot/README.md

   - `/topmp` – a ranking of MPs, with optional parameters:
     - `sort`: by `Frekwencja` (attendance) or `Głosy` (number of votes)
     - `page`: display a specific page of the ranking
+  - `/mandates` – displays the number of active MPs by party, along with a visual chart.
 - Interactive pagination with buttons (next/prev, +5/-5, first/last)
 - Data fetched from the official Sejm API:
   - `https://api.sejm.gov.pl/sejm/term10/MP`